-The group hold weekly workshops for refugees, asylum seekers and local residents, where they share stories and recipes, play drama games, write poetry and cook and eat together.
-Stories & Supper work with creatives including storyteller Jumana Moon, poet Joelle Taylor and Phosphoros Theatre, and host events such as supper clubs, story cafes, and street food and story pop-ups.
+The group hold weekly creative workshops at Gnome House for refugees, asylum seekers and local residents, where they share stories, write poetry, eat and have fun together.
+In non-pandemic times, they also host events such as supper clubs, story cafes, and street food and story pop-ups.
 In 2019, for Waltham Forest Borough of Culture, they published a book of recipes and migration stories, More Than a Recipe Book.
 They are currently working on an Arts Council funded anthology of refugee writing due to be published in Autumn.

 For Leytonstone Loves Film 2019 the collective screened Ugwumpiti, a film by Ethnie Nightingale about Maurice Nwokeji’s experience of coming to the UK as a child refugee from Biafra.
 This was followed by a panel discussion with Maurice and Phosphoros Theatre’s Syed Najibi about child migration, plus more stories from other members of Stories & Supper.